Turkey in the Eurovision Song Contest 2009

 Turkey was represented at the Eurovision Song Contest 2009 with the song "Düm Tek Tek" written by Sinan Akçıl, Stefan Fernande, and Hadise, and performed by Hadise herself.
 The Turkish participating broadcaster, Türkiye Radyo ve Televizyon Kurumu (TRT), internally selected its entry for the contest.

+Turkey was drawn to compete in the first semi-final of the Eurovision Song Contest which took place on 12 May 2009.
+Performing during the show in position 9, "Düm Tek Tek" was announced among the top 10 entries of the second semi-final and therefore qualified to compete in the final on 16 May.
+It was later revealed that Turkey placed 2nd out of the 18 participating countries in the semi-final with 172 points.
+In the final, Turkey performed in position 18 and placed 4th out of the 25 participating countries, scoring 177 points.

 Before Eurovision

 Internal selection

 On 18 September 2008, TRT opened the suggestions for the public to nominate potential artists for consideration.
 In October 2008, TRT announced that two artists were shortlisted following public input: Hadise and Şebnem Ferah.
 Hadise was considered due to her being a likeable artist that would appeal to the European countries, while Ferah was considered as her rock music would be better for the contest.
 On 21 October 2008, TRT announced that it had internally selected Belgian-Turkish singer Hadise to represent Turkey at the Eurovision Song Contest 2009.
 It was also announced that she would have total control of the song she would perform at the contest, including the lyricist, composer, arranger and language of the song.
 The singer later stated that she would be personally working on the lyrics as well as possibly collaborating with songwriters in Belgium.
 Three songs were submitted by Hadise to the broadcaster in December 2008 and a selection committee selected "Düm Tek Tek" as the song she would perform at the contest.

 On 1 January 2009, "Düm Tek Tek" was presented to the public during the TRT New Year's Eve television special.
 As such, Turkey was one of the first countries to have had its artist and song selected for the 2009 Eurovision Song Contest, and only the second to do so before the end of 2008.
 The song was written by Sinan Akçıl, Stefan Fernande, as well as Hadise herself.